 The major salivary glands are the paired parotid, submandibular, and sublingual glands.
 Stones in the salivary glands are most common among adults.
 Eighty percent of stones originate in the submandibular glands and obstruct the Wharton duct.
 Most of the rest originate in the parotid glands and block the Stensen duct.
 Only about 1% originate in the sublingual glands.
 Multiple stones occur in about 25% of patients.

-Most salivary stones are composed of Ca phosphate with small amounts of Mg and carbonate.
+Most salivary stones are composed of calcium phosphate with small amounts of magnesium and carbonate.
 Patients with gout may have uric acid stones.
 Stone formation requires a nidus on which salts can precipitate during salivary stasis.
 Stasis occurs in patients who are debilitated, dehydrated, have reduced food intake, or take anticholinergics.
-Persisting or recurrent stones predispose to infection of the involved gland (sialadenitis—see Sialadenitis).
+Persisting or recurrent stones predispose to infection of the involved gland (sialadenitis).

 Obstructing stones cause glandular swelling and pain, particularly after eating, which stimulates saliva flow.
 Symptoms may subside after a few hours.
 Relief may coincide with a gush of saliva.
 Some stones cause intermittent or no symptoms.

 If a stone is lodged distally, it may be visible or palpable at the duct’s outlet.

 If a stone is not apparent on examination, the patient can be given a sialagogue (eg, lemon juice, hard candy, or some other substance that triggers saliva flow).
 Reproduction of symptoms is almost always diagnostic of a stone.